CANopenTerm/CANopenTerm/docs/getting-started.md

 must be activated.
 CMocka wants to create a symbolic link, which is not possible on Windows without the required permissions.

-On Windows 11 you can find it as follows:
+On Windows 11 you can enable it in the Windows Settings:

 `Windows Settings -> Update & Security -> For developers`